3.2. Cyber Triage Collector Tool¶

 --port port : Port number to connect to the Cyber Triage server.
 Optional.
 Default is 443.

 --sessionid sessionID : Session ID to add host to.
-Required for Network - Manual and Network - PsExec.
+Required for Live Manual and Live Automatic

 --serverkey serverkey : Key used to authenticate with the Team server.
 Can be found on the server options panel